fenago/data-science/lab_guides/Lab_11.md

     Caption: The first five rows of the Horse Colic dataset

-    As you can see, the authors have used the `?` character for missing values, but the `pandas` package thinks that this is a normal value.
-You need to transform them into missing values.

 6. Reload the dataset into a `pandas` DataFrame using the `.read_csv()` method, but this time, add the